heitorrapela/HalluciDet/README.md

 # References

-Really thanks for the great open source community that provided good libraries.
+Thanks to the great open-source community that provided good libraries.